kenxlaw/ETL-Pipeline-Generation-Bootcamp/README.md

 for pulling data from AWS
 - [Cloudwatch](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/) for Lambda / EC2 Metrics

+Python3, Pandas and Git were also used.

 ## Conclusion

 This was a successful 6-week group project where we started the ETL process from scratch.
 Initially using Python3 and Pandas to Extract and Transform before loading on to a PostgreSQL database.
-The initial process prepared us for a successful ETL pipeline when faced with AWS and Grafana to present to our clients.
+The initial process prepared us for a ETL pipeline when faced with AWS and Grafana to present to our clients.
 We worked towards within our weekly stretches and managed to finish the pipeline within the necessary deadline.
 The end result: A functional and presentable ETL pipeline.